coding-blocks-ebooks/blocks-of-java/README.md

 ### A Complete Java Primer

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This book should be a comprehensive reference manual for learning Java.
+It should also appeal to those who already know the language and want to brush upon some topics.